Thousands of homes left without power as Storm Gerrit lashes UK

 Parts of Scotland experienced significant heavy snow with Scottish and Southern Electricity Networks (SSEN) saying workers had been dealing with wind speeds of 80mph in some coastal areas as they worked to reconnect customers.

-High winds, along with heavy rain and snow, damaged electricity networks across Scotland as fallen trees, branches and other debris brought down power lines.
+High winds and heavy rain and snow damaged electricity networks across Scotland as fallen trees, branches and other debris brought down power lines while there was damage to property by strong gusts in Greater Manchester.

-A yellow warning for wind and snow remains in place until 6am on Thursday in the Shetlands.

 SSEN said power had been restored to 25,000 properties with a further 16,000 homes entering Thursday without power.